 Conclusion on Phenergan

-You can give your dog Phenergan, but there are risks.
+Phenergan does have risks and sometimes side effects.
 It’s a sedative for high-strung pets.
 This prescription antiemetic is often provided before road trips.
 Phenergan is also a antihistamine for dogs with allergies.
-The drug does, however, come with side effects.
-Proper dosing and interacts are canine concerns as well.
-Involve a vet before administering Phenergan to a dog.
+Proper dosing and interacts are concerns.
+Involve a vet before administering Phenergan to your dog.